Alpenglow Ski Mountaineering History Project Home

 p.
 461: "Mt Stuart, White Pass, Mt Adams, etc" *

 This seems to be a draft of the second half of the article that was published in the 1937 Mountaineer Annual under the title "Ski Scouting" (mtneer-a-1937-p28).
 No additional information here.

 This trip took place over Memorial Day weekend, 1938 with Sigurd Hall and Ralph Eskenazi.
 Watson describes the possible approaches to the Lyman Lake area and acknowledges that the route via Holden and Railroad Creek is the easiest, but writes that they chose a route that was "most interesting and different."

 Using chains and cutting branches, they coaxed their car up the snowy Chiwawa River road to a point three miles from the end.
-They walked on snow to Phelps Creek and then skied the valley to Phelps Basin, camping near the old cabin there.
+They walked on snow to Phelps Creek and then skied the valley to Phelps Basin, sleeping in the old cabin there.
 The next morning they skied over Spider Pass in foggy weather and made their way (placing willow wands) down Lyman Glacier to the lake and the Washington Water Power Co. cabin.
 That evening they skied up North Star Mountain just as the clouds cleared, providing excellent views and skiing.
 The next morning they quickly returned over Spider Pass and skied down Phelps Creek toward their car.

 p.
 464a: A summary of the Glacier Peak ski ascent.
 This is the same account as on p.
 260a.

 Watson writes that Lawrence D. Lindsley, who lived at Twenty-five Mile Creek on Lake Chelan as a young man, told him that in the early 1900s a miner (known to Lindsley) deliberately set fire to the upper Railroad Creek Valley near Hart Lake in order to find ore bodies more easily.
 He names the miner, but I've decided not to include it here.